TechDocsStudio/biel-docs/docs/installation/sphinx.md

     make html
     ```

-    Once built, open your documentation in a web browser. verify that the chatbot  appears and works correctly on your site.
+    Once built, open your documentation in a web browser. verify that the chatbot  appears and works correctly on your site:

     ![Sphinx Chatbot](./images/biel-widget-docs.png)